-There are two main things Amsterdam is known for to foreigners, their weed friendly cafes, and the red light district.
+There are two main things Amsterdam is known to foreigners for, their weed friendly cafes, and the red light district.
 I had some time to kill on a Friday night and as I’m not a big smoker, I decided to take a walk into the world famous Sex district.

 - It’s actually really beautiful.

 Not that I’ve been to a huge amount of sex districts, but I feel like the general consensus is that they are usually in a pretty grim part of town.
 Not Amsterdam.
 There was a canal that ran directly down the middle with swans in it.
 Friggen SWANS.
 The street was paved in cobblestone, while the road came to a little bridge where, yes, swans were lazily floating under.
-I felt like I had been transported into Lady and the Tramp and any minute I would see them in an ally way sharing their spaghetti.
-But in fact, all I saw were prostitutes.
+I felt like I had been transported into Lady And The Tramp and any minute, I would see them in an ally way sharing their spaghetti.
+However, all I saw were prostitutes.

 - There are so, so many tourists.

 So many.
-As I cut across the alleyway my google maps told me to, I was a little nervous as I came upon the ‘area’ I was expecting that scene out of American Horror Story Freak Show where Jessica Lang gets her leg amputated as part of a snuff film.
-Ok, that’s a LITTLE extreme, but hey, anything goes in Amsterdam right?
+As I cut across the alleyway my google maps told me to, I was a little nervous as I came upon the main street in the Red Light area.
+I was expecting that scene out of American Horror Story Freak Show, where Jessica Lang gets her leg amputated as part of a snuff film (in my mind that scene happened in Amsterdam AND have I mentioned I’m a super-sheltered Kiwi so….)
 I thought I’d see something interesting.
-Instead, as I came to the main street I was awestruck by a number of people.
+Instead, as I came to the main street I was awestruck by the number of people.
 Tourists.
-They were everywhere, families were out, with their bum bags, cameras and cargo pants just wondering.
-Like there were at some kind of attraction.
-The absolute worst part were the groups of 18-21 year old ‘lads’.
-Just standing in packs, ogling the girls through the windows but seemingly not quite game enough to hire one but all snickering and nudging one another.
-It was a freak show- but not in the way I imagined.
+They were everywhere, families were out, with their bum bags, cameras and cargo pants just wondering around like they were at a Zoo.
+The absolute worst part was the groups of 18-21-year-old ‘lads’.
+There they were, just standing in packs, ogling the girls through the windows.
+Not quite game enough to hire one, but all snickering and nudging one another.
+It was a freak show – but not in the way I imagined.

 - The Prostitutes aren’t very exciting.

 Look.
-I have no problem with prostitutes (unless they are being forced into it but that’s another issue for another time), and that may sound a little insulting – image of me one with a stick being like ‘do something’ maybe?
+I have no problem with prostitutes (unless they are being forced into it but that’s another issue for another time), and this might all sound a little insulting – image of me with a stick being like ‘do something’ comes to mind.
 But I do not mean it that way.
 At all.
 I guess coming from little old NZ, we are constantly told how sheltered we are.
 So I took my little, sheltered self to Amsterdam – a place known for being extreme – and thought I was going to ‘see some shit’ If I looked for it.
 Instead, it was rows of neon bikini-clad Eastern Europeans (apparently it’s a thing) with fake tits.
 I felt a bit like I was in The Gold Coast or LA rather than the dark alleyways of Amsterdam.

 5. I got yelled at by a prostitute.